Bail Matters

 Legal Framework of Bail Matters in India

-The legal framework for bail matters in India has undergone a recent change with the introduction of the Bharatiya Nagarik Suraksha Sanhita (BNSS), 2023, which replaced the Code of Criminal Procedure (CrPC) of 1973.
-Here's a breakdown of the key aspects:
+The legal framework for bail matters in India has undergone a recent change with the introduction of the Bharatiya Nagarik Suraksha Sanhita (BNSS), 2023, which replaced the Code of Criminal Procedure (CrPC), 1973.
+Here's a breakdown of the key aspects.

-- Bail: Similar to the CrPC, the BNSS classifies offences as bailable or non-bailable.
-Bail allows temporary release of an accused person before or during trial.
-Offences are categorised into two types:
+- Bail: Similar to the CrPC, the BNSS classifies offenses as bailable or non-bailable.
+Bail allows the temporary release of an accused person before or during the trial.
+Offenses are categorized into two types.

-- Bailable Offences: Bail is granted as a right (almost always granted).
-It is considered to be an absolute and indefeasible right of the accused.
-Even, the police can grant bail in such offences and there is no need to approach the magistrate.
-Refusal to grant bail in cases of bailable offences amounts to wrongful confinement.
-Bailable offences are considered to be less serious in nature.
-Generally, bailable offences are those in which punishment is for less than three years of imprisonment.
+- Bailable Offences: Bail is granted as a right (almost always given).
+It is considered an absolute and indefeasible right for the accused.
+Though you may have to furnish a bail bond before the concerned magistrate, even the police can grant bail in such offenses.
+Refusal to grant bail in cases of bailable offenses amounts to wrongful confinement.
+Bailable offenses are considered less severe.
+Generally, bailable offenses are those in which punishment is for up to or less than three years of imprisonment.
+Still, in certain offenses, such as those under sections 211, 193 IPC/sections 248, 229 BNS, the punishment is more than three years, categorized as bailable.

-- Non-Bailable Offences: Bail is granted at the court's discretion based on factors like severity of the offence, flight risk, and tampering with evidence.
+- Non-Bailable Offences: Bail is granted at the court's discretion based on factors like the severity of the offense, flight risk, and tampering with evidence.
 Only the magistrate can grant bail in such cases.
 There is no illegality committed if the Presiding Officer or the court does not grant bail to the accused.
-Non-baliable offences are considered to be more serious or heinous in nature.
-The quantum of punishment is usually higher than three years imprisonment in non-baliable offences.
+Non-bailable offenses are considered to be more serious or heinous.
+The quantum of punishment is usually higher than three years' imprisonment for non-bailable offenses.

-- Regular Bail (Section-480 BNSS, Section-437 CrPc): Regular bail can be sought by a person who is in judicial custody for offences which are non-bailable in nature.
-If any person accused of a bailable offence is arrested or detained by a police officer without a warrant or is produced before a court, then such an officer or court can grant bail to such a person under the above mentioned provision.
+- Regular Bail (Section 478 BNSS/Section 436 CrPC): Regular bail can be sought by a person in judicial custody for bailable offenses.
+If an accused of a bailable offense is arrested or detained by a police officer without a warrant or is produced before a court, then such an officer or court can grant bail to such a person under this provision.

-- Bail under Section 480 for non-baliable offences (Section 437 CrPc)- A person who has been arrested or held without a warrant for any non-bailable offence may apply for the bail in any court other than a High Court or Court of Sessions.
+- Bail in Non-Bailable Offenses (Section 480 BNSS/Section 437 CrPC): A person arrested or held without a warrant for any non-bailable offense may apply for bail in any court other than a High Court or Court of Sessions.
 Any court issuing bail under Section 480 of the BNSS has the authority to revoke it and order the subject's arrest and incarceration.

-- Bail by High Court and Court of Sessions (Section-483 BNSS, Section-439 CrPc): Section 483 of the BNSS (Section 439 CrPc) gives High Courts and Courts of Sessions the authority to issue bail to an accused person who is being held in custody on conditions that the court determines appropriate.
-A person accused of the offence of rape of a juvenile or gang rape of a female under 18 may not be granted bail by a High Court or Court of Sessions without first notifying the Public Prosecutor of the bail application.
-Furthermore, when a person accused of the aforesaid offences is applying for bail, their presence, or that of any other person authorized by them, is also required at the time of hearing the bail application.
+- Bail by High Court and Court of Sessions (Section 483 BNSS/Section 439 CrPC): Section 483 of the BNSS (Section 439 CrPC) gives High Courts and Courts of Sessions the authority to issue bail to an accused person who is being held in custody on conditions that the court determines appropriate.
+An accused of the offense of rape of a juvenile or gang rape of a female under 18 may not be granted bail by a High Court or Court of Sessions without first notifying the Public Prosecutor of the bail application within 15 days.
+Furthermore, when an accused of the offenses above is applying for bail, their presence, or that of any other person authorized by them, is also required at the hearing of the bail application.

-- Section 438 of the CrPC and Section 482 of the BNSS differ significantly in that the former has eliminated criteria that courts had to evaluate before granting anticipatory bail.
-These factors include the type and seriousness of the charge, the applicant's past, the likelihood of escaping justice, etc. The strict requirements that were previously in place for anticipatory bail have been loosened by this clause.
+- Section 438 of the CrPC/Section 482 of the BNSS differ significantly in that the former has eliminated criteria that courts had to evaluate before granting anticipatory bail.
+These factors include the type and seriousness of the charge, the applicant's record, and the likelihood of escaping justice, among others.
+This clause has loosened requirements that were previously in place for anticipatory bail.

-- Default Bail (Section-187(3) BNSS, Proviso 1 of Section-167(2) CrPC): Default bail under the Bharatiya Nagarik Suraksha Sanhita (BNSS) operates as a safeguard against prolonged detention without trial.
-According to Section 187(3) of the BNSS, a Magistrate cannot detain an accused in custody under this provision for a total period exceeding ninety days for offenses punishable by death, life imprisonment, or imprisonment for ten years or more and sixty days for other offences.
+- Default Bail (Section 187(3) BNSS/Section 167(2) CrPC): Default bail under the Bharatiya Nagarik Suraksha Sanhita (BNSS) operates as a safeguard against prolonged detention without trial.
+According to Section 187(3) of the BNSS, a Magistrate cannot detain an accused in custody under this provision for a total period exceeding ninety days for offenses punishable by death, life imprisonment, or imprisonment for ten years or more, and sixty days for others.
 If investigative agencies fail to complete their investigation and file a charge sheet within the stipulated timeframe, the accused becomes eligible for default bail.
 The court is legally obligated to grant bail if the accused is willing to furnish the required bail bonds.
-Default bail ensures that individuals are not detained indefinitely without a formal trial, protecting individual liberty and ensuring a timely and fair legal process.
+The default bail ensures that individuals are not detained indefinitely without a formal trial, protecting individual liberty and ensuring a timely and fair legal process.

 Bail Conditions

-- Sometimes, it might also impose other conditions like surrendering passport, appearance before court during the trial or other conditions as it deems fit and appropriate.
+- Sometimes, it may impose conditions such as surrendering a passport, presenting oneself before the SHO of the concerned police station at regular intervals, appearing on the dates of hearings before the court during the trial or proceedings, or other conditions as it deems fit and appropriate.

-- Condition of not influencing witnesses, or as deemed fit by the court in the interest of the justice as such the case of the prosecution should not be hampered.
+- Condition of not influencing witnesses, not tempering the evidence, or as deemed fit by the court, in the interest of justice, so that the prosecution's case should not be hampered.

-- Under the new law, bail is not allowed if someone has multiple cases pending against him.
+- Under the new law, bail may be denied if someone has multiple cases pending against them.

-- It is now the responsibility of the Jail Superintendent to submit an application for release of under-trial prisoner on completion of one-third of their sentence.
+- It is now the responsibility of the Jail Superintendent to apply for the release of under-trial prisoners on completion of one-third of their sentence.

 Penalties for Violating Bail Conditions